Convert Cooklang recipes

 CookCLI stores recipes as plain .cook files in a directory you choose.
 Zip the directory and upload the .zip here.

-Open a recipe and use the share sheet to export the underlying .cook file.
+Open a recipe in the official Cooklang apps for iOS/iPadOS, Android, and desktop (macOS/Windows/Linux via Cook Editor) and use the share or export option to get the underlying .cook file.

 Hand-written .cook files